 Commissioner Brill is an advocate of protecting consumers’ privacy, especially with new online and mobile technologies, and supports the creation and implementation of mechanisms to give consumers better information and control over the collection and use of their personal online information.
 In her speeches, publications and meetings with a wide variety of stakeholders, Commissioner Brill calls on industry and policymakers to improve privacy by developing practical solutions rooted in both consumer protection and competition principles.

 Commissioner Brill focuses on the need to improve consumer protection in the financial services arena.
 She advocates improving regulations and enforcement involving credit reporting, debt collection and in other financial areas.
 She is particularly interested in combatting frauds targeting consumers caught up in the economic downturn.
 She strongly supports increased cooperation among the FTC, the CFPB, and the States as they implement the provisions of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.

-Commissioner Brill continues to advocate for effective antitrust enforcement, especially in the health care and high-tech sectors.
+Commissioner Brill also advocates for effective antitrust enforcement, especially in the health care and high-tech sectors.
 She wrote the Commission’s unanimous decision in ProMedica, dissolving the merger of two hospitals in Toledo, Ohio.
-She has called for more effective competition enforcement in the health care sector, including in her statements involving the merger of pharmaceutical management companies Express Scripts and Medco, and the Commission’s decision to withdraw its appeal in FTC v.
-LabCorp.
-Her decisions in Google, Intel, and the proposed merger of IDT/PLX demonstrate smart and effective competition enforcement in the high tech sector.
+Commissioner Brill’s ProMedica decision was recently upheld on appeal by the Sixth Circuit of the United States Circuit Court.
+Her decisions in high tech competition matters such as Google, Intel, and the proposed mergers of IDT/PLX.
+Honeywell International Inc./Intermec, Inc., and Nielsen/Arbitron demonstrate smart and effective competition enforcement in the high tech sector.